H4HWV2011/msjarvis-public-docs/docs/kidd_technical_services_detailed_timesheet_2025-2026.md

 # Founder's Technical Investment Statement
 ## Kidd's Technical Services, LLC to Harmony for Hope

-**Reporting Period:** March 23, 2025 – February 19, 2026
+**Reporting Period:** March 23, 2025 – March 13, 2026
-**Total Hours Invested:** 5,024 hours
+**Total Hours Invested:** 5,308 hours
 **Hourly Rate (Fair Market Value):** $150/hour
-**Total Capital Contribution:** $753,600
+**Total Capital Contribution:** $796,200

 ---

 ## Executive Summary

 This document establishes the financial and technical scope of infrastructure development contributed by Kidd's Technical Services, LLC to Harmony for Hope (H4H) during the foundational phase of the MountainShares mutual credit system and Ms. Jarvis geospatial intelligence platform.
-This represents a documented commitment of human capital—now 5,024 hours, equivalent to approximately 2.4 years of full-time technical architecture work—applied directly to building commons-based economic infrastructure for Appalachian community stewardship.
+This represents a documented commitment of human capital—now 5,308 hours, equivalent to approximately 2.6 years of full-time technical architecture work—applied directly to building commons-based economic infrastructure for Appalachian community stewardship.

 ---